Introducing William Henry

 My simple philosophy still permeates my novels, but in a creative form, spiced with humour, adventure, and hard-fought triumphs.

 William Henry, the pen name I will use for all my fiction, stems from the true-life story behind my first novel, The Julian Calendar.
 This story is about the remarkable friendship I developed with John Garmonsway (a master bookseller) in London in 1992.
-The friendship lasted, as he predicted it would, until he took his last breath earlier this year.
+The friendship defied classification and lasted, as he predicted it would, until he took his last breath earlier this year.
 He was 89.

 William is my middle name, and Henry is John’s middle name.
 He was my soulmate, and it feels only right to honour the influence of his life-changing friendship through my fiction pen name.
-I am delighted that his voice will also live on in the ‘Julian’ pages of The Julian Calendar.
+I am delighted that his voice will also live on in the ‘Julian’ chapters of The Julian Calendar.

 “Hello.
 You must be Daniel.
 I’m Julian.”